npomfret/react-native-image-tools/README.md

 ### _RNImageTools.selectImage(options)_

 Opens the native image picker dialog.
-Returns a promise which when resolved returns a uri to the chosen image or null if cancelled.
+Returns a promise which when resolved returns an object containing the uri to the chosen image as well as some other useful information, or null if cancelled.

 _options_ parameter: